bjmrevilla/TesseractTraining/README.md

 # ocrd-train

-> Training workflow for Tesseract 4 as a Makefile for dependency tracking and building the required software from source.
+Training workflow for Tesseract 4 as a Makefile for dependency tracking and building the required software from source.

+New features:
+- Process for finetuning LSTM network
-> Additional tool: Convert dataset based ICDAR format to the format of this tool.
+- Additional tool: Convert dataset based ICDAR format to the format of this tool.

 ## Install